 The Taste Tricks

 One trick I’ve found is to simmer the turmeric and water to where it’s almost boiling so rather than simmering over low heat, I simmer it over medium low heat whisking constantly to make sure it doesn’t burn.
 Adding the ginger really helps mask the bitterness of the turmeric.
 Sometimes I also add a teaspoon of ground cardamom.
-Finally, there have been reports of dogs smelling like cat pee so adding cinnamon appears to eliminate the odor plus it adds more health benefits.
+Finally, there have been reports of dogs smelling like cat pee which is a sign the body is detoxing.
+Adding the cinnamon appears to eliminate or mask the odor plus it adds more health benefits.
 Be sure to use Ceylon cinnamon (read why here) which is the only type in my kitchen.

 Measure out all the ingredients before hand to have ready since you will be whisking through the entire process.
 You can leave out the freshly ground black pepper but the piperine does make a difference, so if you really don't like a peppery bite, start with less and gradually work up to the two teaspoons over time.

 I’ve seen where people, myself included, like to add honey or maple syrup to sweeten it.
 It turns out that adding a sugar is counter productive to the anti-inflammatory ability of the turmeric’s curcumin not to mention sugar feeds cancer cells.
 I have read quite a few testimonials of reduced pain even though a sugar (usually honey) has been added so I would think it still works as an anti-inflammatory but to a much lesser degree.

 This is adapted from the Golden Paste Recipe created by Veterinarian Doug English.

 Kirby's Golden Paste